 Sinister warehouses – hideouts for thieves, smugglers, cultists, and renegade mages – shelter criminals in plain sight in the city’s heart, often with the city ruler’s blessing.

 This city adventure is setting and system neutral for easy adaption and improvisation.

 A typical warehouse has several entrances.
 The main doors open to the main street or a courtyard and should be able to accommodate wagons.
 Side entrances for the central area and the office area are common.
 A proper sinister warehouse also has a trapdoor to the sewers and hatches to the roof.
-Careful climbers may use the hatches and railings to enter the building, while anyone exploring the sewers may find a way up.
+Careful climbers may use the hatches to enter the building, while anyone exploring the sewers may find a way up.

 Merchants, thieves, city guards, and handlers all work for the warehouse at some capacity.

 - Cily Dyna, Manager, Female Human Rogue.
 Dyna is mild-mannered and attentive, not missing anything.
 She is a well-organized cynic.
 She is loyal to both the merchants’ guild and the thieves’ guild and got rich fast once she realized how closely they were related.

 - Morder Gallow, Security, Male Human Fighter.
 Gallow is handsome, charming, and violent.
 He often drinks with city guards, which add to the warehouse’s security.

 - Oshi Vord, Handler, Male Human Warlock.
 Brooding and intense, Vord expertly handles the merchandise without losing sight of any customers.
 He is usually the one sent to shadow the customers and can be unexpectedly charming when he chooses.
 Vord is a cultist.

 - Edwina Calla, Handler, Female Human Fighter.
 Calla is lean and healthy, with her silver hair usually in a braid.
 She has a big heart under her armor of cynicism and no longer sympathizes with her employer.